Gregorian Chant in Latin

-- Dr Mary Berry's Plainchant for Everyone (RSCM Press, 1996) is a lively and accessible approach to both the history and performance of plainchant.
+- Dr Mary Berry's The RSCM Guide to Plainchant (RSCM Press, 2015) is a lively and accessible approach to both the history and performance of plainchant.

 - Western Plainchant by David Hiley (Oxford, 1993), is the indispensable reference book on this vast subject, providing a clear and concise introduction.

 - Gregorian Chant (Cambridge Introductions to Music) by David Hiley (Cambridge University Press, 2009)